Using Sequential Statistical Tests for Efficient Hyperparameter Tuning: Discussion

 \section{Discussion}

-In this work, we analysed the feasibility of employing sequential statistical tests during the hyperparameter tuning process to save computational effort and time.
-We aimed at answering three main research questions.
-The first research question asked which distribution family could best be used to approximate the distribution of resampling errors.

-We answered this question with a small simulation study: We picked multiple different datasets as well as different machine learning methods, both from the fields of classification and regression.
-We empirically calculated the distribution of the resampling errors in these situations and fitted multiple different distribution families.
-Overall, typical flexible distribution families achieved comparably good fits: The gamma, the inverse gamma, the log gamma and the log normal distribution.
-We recognize that this approach is purely empirical and requires a more thorough analysis but it provided us with a first indication to continue our work upon.
+In this work, we analyzed the feasibility of employing sequential statistical tests during the hyperparameter tuning process to save computational effort.
+We aimed at answering two main research questions.
+The first one pertained to the construction of a suitable sequential test for hyperparameter tuning.
+To study what kind of approximate parametric assumption could be made for the resampling error distributions, we performed a small simulation study in which we fitted multiple different distribution families to empirical resampling error distributions.
+Overall, typical flexible distribution families achieved comparably good fits: the gamma, the inverse gamma, the log-gamma and the log-normal distribution.
+We recognize that this approach was purely empirical, but it provided us with sufficient results to continue our work upon.

-Our second research question pertained to the construction of a tuning algorithm using a sequential test.
-The results to the first research question indicated that multiple distribution families seemed fitting.
-For practical reasons, we decided for the log-normal family.
+Although multiple distribution families appeared suitable, we decided for the log-normal family for practical reasons.
 Using a sequential test by \cite{ghosh}, we implemented a sequential variant of the random search (abbreviated SQRS).
 The main difference between the SQRS and regular random search was the early stopping possibility of the former.
-After each evaluation step, the resampling error samples of two configurations were compared using the sequential test procedure.
-When a terminating decision could not be made before reaching the maximum number of permitted evaluation steps, the procedure selected the parameter setting leading to the lower resampling error.
+After each evaluation step, the resampling errors samples of two configurations were compared using the sequential test procedure.
+When a terminating decision could not be made before reaching the maximum number of permitted evaluation steps, the procedure selected the parameter setting leading to the smaller resampling error.